winitzki/sofp/README.md

 ## Main features and goals of this tutorial series

-- an emphasis on the mathematical principles that guide the practice of functional programming
 - the presentation is self-contained -- introduces and explains all required concepts and Scala features
 - an emphasis on clarity and understandability of all explanations, derivations, and code
     - some terminology and notations are non-standard -- this is in order to achieve a clearer and more logically coherent presentation of the material
+- an emphasis on the mathematical principles that guide the practice of functional programming
-- all mathematical developments are thoroughly motivated by practical programming issues
+- all mathematical developments are thoroughly motivated by practical programming issues:
+    - give examples showing how each mathematical construction is used in practice (i.e. for writing code)
     - avoid developing abstract theory for theory's sake
-    - examples must show how each mathematical construction is used in practice for writing code
-    - mathematical generalizations are not pursued beyond either practical usefulness or immediate pedagogical usefulness
+    - do not pursue mathematical generalizations beyond either practical usefulness or immediate pedagogical usefulness
-- each new concept or technique has sample code and unit tests to illustrate its usage and check correctness
+- each new concept or technique has sample code and passing unit tests to illustrate its usage and check correctness
     - currently the libraries `cats` and `scalacheck` are used throughout the sample code
 - each new concept or technique is fully explained via "worked examples" and drilled via provided exercises
     - answers to exercises are not provided, but it is verified that the exercises are doable and free of errors